-The GVWR is the total permissible weight of your vehicle including driver, passengers, vehicle, options, and cargo.
-The label also specifies maximum capacities of front and rear axle systems.
-Total load must be limited so that GVWR is not exceeded.
+The GVWR is the total permissible weight of your vehicle including driver, passengers, vehicle, options and cargo.
+The label also specifies maximum capacities of front and rear axle systems (GAWR).
+Total load must be limited so GVWR and front and rear GAWR are not exceeded.